 - Stains on Walls or Ceilings – yes, perhaps the most likely!

-So, as you can see, with a water leak from an upstairs flat, many of these useful signs are likely less clear to see than in a house or other property.
+So, as you can see, with a water leak from an upstairs flat, many of these useful signs related to ceiling water damage are likely less clear to see than in a house or other property.
 Assuming you have established, or strongly believe it is a water leak, then one of the next questions is…

 Water Leak From an Upstairs Flat – What to do?

 First and foremost, do not ignore a water leak, even if it is a water leak from an upstairs flat.
 Leaving it could be risky, especially with leaks that have come from above.
 After you have spoken to the right people (more on that next) make sure that if nobody knows exactly where the water leaks is that a professional leak detection company such as ourselves is appointed.
-We are experts at finding leaks in all sorts of buildings, including flats.
+We are experts at finding leaks in all sorts of buildings, including a water leak from an upstairs flat.

-If the leak is obvious then arrange for a plumber to fix it, or ask that your landlord or property manager does so (they may have one they use regularly)
+If the leak is obvious then arrange for a plumber to fix it, or ask that your landlord or property manager does so (they may have one they use regularly).
+On that, we have an article explaining why water leak detection experts are better equipped than a local plumber for water leaks.

 We mentioned earlier about the fact that lots of people could be involved in a water leak from an upstairs flat but consider prioritising the following three groups of people: